TOMBSTONE, Ariz. — Today, “The Town Too Tough to Die” isn’t remembered as a railroad town.

 Today, the town is best known for the events of Oct.
 28, 1881, when Wyatt Earp, his brothers and Doc Holliday gunned down three cowboys in what is remembered as the “Gunfight at the OK Corral.”
 This town, once among the largest in Arizona, holds an important place in the state’s history, even if more for the mining history than the gunfight.

 By 1880, the Southern Pacific had constructed its rail line through Benson.
-But, for Tombstone that was 25 miles to the north.
+But, for Tombstone that about was 25 miles to the southeast.
 That meant a stage coach ride was required to reach the nearest rail line.

 In 1881, Tombstone was a remote mining community.
 There was no railroad link to Tombstone for the infamous gunfight at the OK Corral.